approov/quickstart-ios-swift-urlsession/SHAPES-EXAMPLE.md

 This contacts `https://shapes.approov.io/v2/shapes` to get the name of a random shape.
 It gets the status code 400 (`Bad Request`) because this endpoint is protected with an Approov token.
 Next, you will add Approov into the app so that it can generate valid Approov tokens and get shapes.

-## ADD THE APPROOV SDK AND THE APPROOV SERVICE URLSESSION
+## ADD THE APPROOV SERVICE URLSESSION

 Get the latest Approov SDK by using `swift package manager`.
-The repository located at `https://github.com/approov/approov-service-urlsession.git` includes as a dependency the closed source Approov SDK and includes branches pointing to the relevant Approov SDK release versions as well as bitcode versions.
+The repository located at `https://github.com/approov/approov-service-urlsession.git` includes as a dependency the closed source Approov SDK and includes branches pointing to the relevant Approov SDK release versions.
 The approov-service-nsurlsession is actually an open source wrapper layer that allows you to easily use Approov with URLSession.
 Install the dependency by selecting the `ApproovShapes` project in Xcode and then selecting `File`, `Swift Packages`, `Add Package Dependency`:

 ![Add Package Repository](readme-images/add-package-repository.png)